All Episodes

 Social media, the website, the campaign, because right now people got to get on top of this because we're burning daylight and this is a big one.

-If you're a Trump supporter and you've been offendeded by how Mitch McConnell has been so viciously, not just dismissive of the president, but behind the scenes just knifed him every opportunity.
+If you're a Trump supporter and you've been offended by how Mitch McConnell has been so viciously, not just dismissive of the president, but behind the scenes, just knifed him every opportunity.

-The Texas race and in this race are, and the reason Texas is big because Corning is one of Mitch McConnell's guys, right in Paxson's grassroots.
+The Texas race and this race are, and the reason Texas is big, because Cornyn is one of Mitch McConnell's guys, right, in Paxson's grassroots.

 So where do they go, Nate?